 “Every project we get to work on is completely unique in some way, and they’re all extremely interesting.
 I’ve worked on everything from trails and roads to bridges.
 I’m particularly proud of my involvement in the First Avenue Grade Separation project in Iowa City, I helped lay everything out in MicroStation and problem solve to ensure we met railroad requirements while improving traffic safety.
 It was a lot of fun.” – Heather Fitz, Transportation Engineering Technician & DMACC CET Graduate, 19 years of experience

 “I get to learn new software and skills, be creative, and work with great people to improve communities.
 It’s rewarding to see a project I helped design in real life.
 Grand Avenue Bridge, for example, was very challenging and interesting to work on.
-This was a new bridge, but we kept some of the original components.
+It was a new bridge, but we kept some of the original components.
 It involved a lot of pieces that we had to connect, and required a lot of teamwork.
-I like being able to tell my granddaughter I was part of the structural team that designed the bridge, as we’re driving over it.” – Subhija Rahmanovic, Structural Engineering Technician, 19 years of experience
+I like being able to tell my granddaughter I was part of the project team as we’re driving over it.” – Subhija Rahmanovic, Structural Engineering Technician, 19 years of experience

 “I started out working in survey and kind of fell into my career as an Engineering Technician, which is something I’ve really enjoyed.
 I work on a lot of sanitary sewer, water main, wastewater treatment, and storm sewer projects.
 I’ve also assisted with stream restoration projects to reduce erosion and flooding.
 The different types of projects we work on and the challenges we overcome is pretty rewarding.
 You don’t need a four-year degree to be successful and have a good paying job with benefits.” – Tim Roberts, Environmental Engineering Technician, 14 years of experience